mfriesen/BNFParser/README.md

 ### 1. String Tokenization

+The string tokenizer breaks down any string into a series of letter/number/symbols for easy processing.

+#### How do I use it?
     NSString *text = @"The cow jumped over the moon!";
     BNFTokenizerFactory *factory = [[BNFTokenizerFactory alloc] init];
     BNFToken *token = [factory tokens:text];